 In order to reach Borðy, you will pass a subsea tunnel from the village Leirvík on Eysturoy island.
 The islands Kunoy and Viðoy are connected to Borðoy by embankments that sits brilliantly in the North Atlantic ocean.

 The view of Eggjarnar along the southern coastline of Suðuroy is amazing.
-Photo by pics721 on Shutterstock.
+Photo by Michael Franz known as @maufderlauer on Instagram.

 Today, you will take the longest ferry ride that can be taken between two islands in the Faroe Islands.
 Park your car in the line at the harbour in Tórshavn where you will wait to get on-board the passenger ferry Smyril to Suðuroy.
 The southernmost island really holds some magic spots in the Faroe Islands.